ThisIsRuvos/sea-client-nodejs/README.md

 **Download the file**

 Use the file key ID to download the target file.
-The bucket is incorporated in the below commmand.
+The bucket is incorporated in the function via the `secrets.json`.

 ```
-node getClientFile -k <just the name part of the key, not the folders>
+node getClientFile -k <just the id part of the key, not the folders>
 ```
 *Example: node getClientFile -k d6e5c6f7-f537-4cf7-bc3a-3d8f7800969a*